flespi-software/QVirtualScroll/docs/ComponentAPI.md

     name: 'param#1',
     width: 150,
     display: true,
-    __dest: 'action', // sys destination fields.
-May be action or etc
+    __dest: 'etc', // sys destination fields.
+May be only etc
     addition: '' // some addition data for col name
 }